harveyl888/annsite/content/portfolio/blueq.md

 draft: false
 ---

-## Blue Q Sales team
+## Blue Q

+### Agency: Mother, New York

 Blue Q is a company out of Pittsfield, Massachusetts that are "proud designers and manufacturers of life-improving, joy-bringing products since 1988."
 We were challenged with a few things, first to promote the brand to the general public, and second, to invent some original products that they could sell.

+### Blue Q Sales team

+As self-proclaimed “manufacturers of curiosities” we helped BlueQ manufacture a campaign that is also a curiosity.
+It was a really fun way to spend $5000 production dollars back in the day.

 The Blue Q Sales Team sure knows how to sell products.
 We created a site showcasing this remarkable ability.

 {{<img-responsive src="/images/portfolio/blueq/blueqsalesteam.jpg">}}

-Users were able to choose who should pitch to them - a Babe or a Hunk - based on sexual preference.
-Personally, I like the Hunk.
+The internet was pretty basic at the time, hence the microsite.
+Visitors chose which sales pitch they wanted (A babe or A hunk) based on their sexual preference.
+Personally, I like the hunk.
 Especially THIS hunk.
-The pre-roll for these products were equally hot.
-And just to be fair, I've also included the one of the Babe.
+And just to be fair and transparent, I've also included the babe.

 {{<img-responsive src="/images/portfolio/blueq/sales+team+web.jpg">}}

-If the user was into hunky men, they were given this sales pitch.

 {{< vimeo 147608080 >}}

-Or if the user was into babes, this is what they saw.

 {{< vimeo 147956616 >}}

 ### Pre-Rolls

+We also made a bunch of ridiculous pre-roll videos that sold specific products in their line.

 {{< vimeo 147956732 >}}